classgraph/classgraph/README.md

 public List<File> getUniqueClasspathElements()
 ```

-### 11. Generate a GraphViz dot file from the classgraph
+### 12. Generate a GraphViz dot file from the classgraph

 During scanning, the classgraph (the graph of connections between classes, interfaces and annotations) is generated for all whitelisted (non-blacklisted) packages.
 This classgraph can be turned into a [GraphViz](http://www.graphviz.org/) .dot file for visualization purposes.
-Call the following after `.scan()`:
+Call the following after `.scan()`, where the sizeX and sizeY params give the layout size in inches:

 ```
-public String generateClassGraphDotFile()
+public String generateClassGraphDotFile(int sizeX, int sizeY)
 ```

 The returned string can be saved to a .dot file and fed into GraphViz using `dot -Tsvg < graph.dot > graph.svg` or similar, [generating a graph](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/test/java/com/xyz), where:
-* yellow rectangles indicate classes
+* Yellow rectangles indicate classes.
-* blue diamonds indicate interfaces
+* Blue diamonds indicate interfaces.
-* cyan ovals indicate annotations
+* Purple ovals indicate annotations.
-* triangular arrowheads represent "extends"
+* Regular arrowheads represent "extends" (and connect classes to classes).
-* diamond arrowheads represent "implements"
+* Diamond arrowheads represent "implements" (when connecting classes to interfaces), or "extends" (when connecting interfaces to superinterfaces).
-* circular arrowheads represent "has annotation"
+* Circular arrowheads represent "has annotation" (when connecting classes to annotations), or "has meta-annotation" (when connecting annotations to meta-annotations).
-* filled arrowheads connect same-type nodes (e.g. interfaces to interfaces)
-* open arrowheads connect different-type nodes (e.g. classes to the interfaces they implement).
+* Open-box arrowheads represent "has a field of type" (and connect classes to classes or interfaces).

 ## Debugging ##